 Field trip leaders: Arne Cleland and Jo Smith, supported by Melissa Jager and Ross Lawrence

 About: Lake Alta – located within the stunning Remarkables Conservation Area at an elevation of 1800 m, is the easiest high alpine environment you will access on foot!
 This walk boasts amazing alpine scenery, including wetlands, cushion fields and tussock grassland.
 This diversity of habitats begets a diversity of alpine species including Myosotis bryonoma (first described in 2018) as well as Hectorella caespitosa, Leucogenes grandiceps, and Ranunculus buchananii.
 We will also look at the restoration and transplanting of alpine communities including tussock grasslands undertaken by NZ Ski.
+Note: you will need to bring your own lunch on this field trip.

 Where: Crown Range, Hikuwai Conservation Area - Albert Town, Butterfield Wildlife Management Reserve, Mahaka Katia (Pisa Flats) Scientific Reserve, Cromwell Chafer Beetle Scientific Reserve, Roaring Meg